cloudevents/spec/cloudevents/extensions/deprecation.md

 consumers transition away from the deprecated event.
 - Constraints
   - OPTIONAL
-  - The URI SHOULD point to valid and accessible resources that help the consumer understand what SHOULD replace the deprecated event
+  - The URI SHOULD point to a valid and accessible resource that helps the consumer understand what SHOULD replace the deprecated event.
 - Example: `"deprecationmigration": "https://example.com/migrate-to-new-evt"`

 ## Usage